About OHP prescription drug coverage

 - If an OHP member is enrolled in a CCO for medical care, all mental health drugs are provided through the state.
 For questions, please contact OHP Client Services: 1-800-273-0557.

 Your doctor will know what prescriptions are covered, and your pharmacy will know whether you will need to pay a copayment.
-FFS members with can also choose to enroll with OHP's home-delivery pharmacy service and pay no copayments for home-delivered drugs (CCOs and plans may offer a similar service to their members).
+FFS members with can also choose to enroll with OHP's home-delivery pharmacy service (CCOs and plans may offer a similar service to their members).

 Mental health prescription drugs

 For more information, see this list of mental health drugs